UnionOfRAD/manual/en/common-tasks/console-applications.md

 # Adding Functionality

 Finally, let's add a bit of functionality to interact with the GitHub API.
-Because we have full access to Lithium classes, we declare them via `uses` above the class definition like we normally would and use those classes in our Command logic:
+Because we have full access to li3 classes, we declare them via `uses` above the class definition like we normally would and use those classes in our Command logic: